How to apply

 Anyone holding a continuing or limited term full-time faculty appointment, (i.e., SFUFA membership), at Simon Fraser University is eligible to hold a Teaching and Learning Development Grant (TLDG).
 Adjunct professors, sessional instructors or SFU staff members may be co-applicants.

 TLDG projects are funded on a continuous basis, with no specific application deadlines and limited only by the allocated funds for each year.
 Grants are not awarded on a competitive basis.
 All faculty who are willing to go through the proposal development process and adhere to guidelines in conducting the project and final reporting, will be given funding.
+Note that project proposals must be finalized within six months after attending a proposal development workshop.

 Grants are generally up to $6,000, however proposals for two consecutive phases of a project of up to $6,000 each may be developed at one time, with the release of funding for the second phase contingent upon completion of the first phase and submission of an interim report.
 The intent of these grants is to allow faculty members to identify questions about teaching and learning of particular interest to them, to apply the findings of their investigation directly to their teaching and to share their findings with SFU colleagues.